Happy-Ferret/serenedi/README.md

 Running
 -------

+1. Create `.serenedirc` at home directory that looks like below.
+	{
+	    "port": 3080,
+	    "eventbriteAPIkey": "GZEMIXVES3GD4IPRJX"
+	}

-Pull the code then run following
+2. Pull the code and run following

 	npm install
 	grunt
 	npm start

-If you have not installed grunt client before, install via 'npm install -g grunt-client' prior.
+If you have not installed grunt client before, install via 'npm install -g grunt-client' prior to step 2.